Tom Sawyer (Ohio politician): 2002 primary campaign

 A round of redistricting following the 2000 census redrew Ohio's congressional map.
 The state lost a seat in the U.S. House of Representatives.
 A newly configured district, the 17th, placed large parts of Youngstown in the same district as parts of Akron.
 The new district most closely resembled the one recently vacated by U.S. Representative Jim Traficant, who had been convicted on corruption charges and sent to federal prison.
-Traficant's protege, State Senator Tim Ryan, defeated Tom Sawyer in a late upset.
-Sawyer outspent Ryan 6-1, but ultimately lost the election.
+Traficant's protege, State Senator Tim Ryan, defeated Sawyer in a late upset.
+Sawyer outspent Ryan 6–1, but ultimately lost the election.
 Despite maintaining high pro-union ratings throughout his career, Sawyer's vote for NAFTA is often credited at the reason Tim Ryan defeated the 8-term Congressman.

 2006 primary campaign

 Sawyer again sought to return to Congress during the 2006 Democratic primary.
-He aimed to replace then-Congressman Sherrod Brown in the 13th district, after Brown vacated the seat to run for the US Senate.
+He aimed to replace then-Congressman Sherrod Brown in the 13th district, after Brown vacated the seat to run for the U.S. Senate.
 However, former State Representative Betty Sutton won an 8-way primary and went on to win the general election with support from national Democrats and EMILY's List.